pauldes/nba/README.md

 There is only 1 MVP per year, among hundreds of players.

 Solutions :
-- use MVP share instead of MVP award
+- use MVP share instead of MVP award (regression moedl)
 - use generally accepted tresholds to filter non-MVP players :
   - more than 40% of the season games played
   - more than 20 minutes played per game